-When a user connects to the database via the Greenplum master and issues a query, processes are created in each segment database to handle the work of that query.
+When a user connects to the database via the Greenplum coordinator and issues a query, processes are created in each segment database to handle the work of that query.
 For more information about query processes, see About Greenplum Query Processing.

 User-defined tables and their indexes are distributed across the available segments in a Greenplum Database system; each segment contains a distinct portion of data.
 The database server processes that serve segment data run under the corresponding segment instances.
-Users interact with segments in a Greenplum Database system through the master.
+Users interact with segments in a Greenplum Database system through the coordinator.

 Segments run on a server called segment hosts.
 A segment host typically runs from two to eight Greenplum segments, depending on the CPU cores, RAM, storage, network interfaces, and workloads.
 Segment hosts are expected to be identically configured.
 The key to obtaining the best performance from Greenplum Database is to distribute data and workloads evenly across a large number of equally capable segments so that all segments begin working on a task simultaneously and complete their work at the same time.

 When you deploy your Greenplum Database system, you have the option to configure mirror segments.
 Mirror segments allow database queries to fail over to a backup segment if the primary segment becomes unavailable.
 Mirroring is a requirement for VMware-supported production Greenplum systems.